 Medicare and FEP (Federal Employee Program) plans, while “other” successfully include and eliminates expenses that are not attached to any of the previous categories.

-The most significant area of income for Anthem is through their Government business that sums up to 60% of the total revenue because of the supporting growth provided by the Medicare plans.
+The most significant area of income for Anthem is through its Government business that sums up to 60% of the total revenue because of the supporting growth provided by the Medicare plans.

 CVS Health (NYSE: CVS)

 In the world of pharmacies and PBMs, CVS Health is undisputed, and the market capitalization of which amounts to $72 billion.
 In 2018, CVS Health successfully acquired Aetna.
 That has helped them to improve long-term growth strategies through the propagation and aim to “create a new front door to healthcare.”